Today’s Wonder of the Day was inspired by caden from , . caden Wonders, “How books are made” Thanks for WONDERing with us, caden!

 Lastly, the folded and sewn pages are cut down to their finished size and glued to the spine of the final book's cover.
 Depending on the quality of the book, additional finishing touches may be added, such as blank pages at the front and back of the book or special tape around the edges of the cover to increase durability.

 Although printed books may never go away completely, today's readers will most certainly soon become more familiar with e-books.
-"E-book" refers to an electronic book, which is simply the text of a book displayed electronically, either via the Internet, a CD-ROM, an e-book reader or even a mobile phone.
+"E-book" refers to an electronic book, which is simply the text of a book displayed electronically, either via the Internet, a CD-ROM, a tablet, an e-book reader, or even a mobile phone.